Raphael-Soares/DracDoMobile/README.md

 This is a mobile application project inspired by the popular "Dracula theme" on the internet.
 The purpose of this app is to be a study and practice tool for developers who want to learn how to use React Native, Expo and Styled Components.

-The project features a front-end developed in React Native.
-The project is hosted on the Expo platform and can be accessed by scanning the QR code available at .

 ## How to Use

    1. Download or clone the repository to your machine.